 So my question is, “How many people are purchasing these horns, why are they using them and of what age, nationality and sex are each of these people?”

 It isn’t that big of a deal to know the answer, but it’s more curiosity, because in the United States – it’s kind of like going to a 4th of July fireworks show – and seeing the vendors that are out in the venue.
-It’s always the kids that are present that end up walking around with the sparklers and the glow in the dark necklaces – and NEVER the adults.
+It’s always the kids that end up with sparklers and those glow in the dark necklaces – and NEVER the adults.

 So how does it work for these horns at the World Cup?
 Is it anything like America’s Independence Day, or is this just the theory of a “stupid Yank”, perhaps?

 Or maybe it’s just the locals breaking out the vuvuzelas?

 Hey, maybe we don’t quite understand the novelty, here… as their importance to the culture – that very much could be true… but one thing’s for sure… the vuvuzelas do not escape our minds.